North To South:

 alpine parrot) and lower down in the valley, the bush robins would

 follow me along the track.
-I made the decision to return to where
+I made the decision to return to

 I started and the following day I took my time as the day was